Treatment for Eating Disorders at Opal

 Eating Disorder Treatment Groups: Opal offers one outpatient therapy group that is led by Tahney Jones, LMHC, CEDS, an Opal Therapist.
 Group meeting times change with each group’s needs. $50/session.
 Insurance accepted.
 These groups are for individuals that are seeking a group component to their overall treatment for eating disorders.
 If interested, call Opal at 206-926-9087 to set up an initial phone intake.

-Radically Open DBT Skills Class: Twice weekly class to help individuals grow their knowledge of Radically Open DBT skills.
-Classes are on Tuesdays and Thursdays from 10:30 am – 11:30pm at Opal: Food+Body Wisdom.
+Radically Open DBT Skills Class: As of August 2021, this offering is on hold.
+Twice weekly class to help individuals grow their knowledge of Radically Open DBT skills.
 The complete class is a 30-week commitment.
 People can start at various times and then will complete the full 30-week cycle.
 Outpatients will join PHP and IOP clients for this class.
 If interested in being a part of the next series, call Opal at 206-926-9087 to set up an initial phone intake.

-We value relationships and align with the research which points to the benefit of including family therapy and support in a client’s treatment plan.
-Through our Family + Friends Program we create opportunities that promote healthy relationships and effective relational boundaries for our clients and whomever they identify as family.
+We value relationships and align with the research which points to the benefit of including support system therapy in a client’s treatment plan.
+Through our support system therapy/programming we create opportunities that promote healthy relationships and effective relational boundaries for our clients and whomever they identify as their support system.

-One aspect of this program is weekly family therapy sessions for each PHP client, as well as IOP clients who choose to do so.
+One aspect of this program is weekly support system sessions for each PHP client, as well as IOP clients who choose to do so.
 These are held with the client and the people in their life they identify as key to their healing and recovery.

-We also host our weekly Family + Friends Evening on Tuesdays.
-These evenings rotate between a shared family meal and group learning experience.
-At our family meal loved ones experience how to engage food and conversation around the dinner table in a helpful and healthy manner.
-During our group learning experiences we discuss topics like communication, love languages, Opal’s philosophy about food and movement and an array of other topics pertinent to family and friends being effective supporters.
+We also host our weekly Support System Evening on Tuesdays.
+These evenings rotate between a shared meal and group learning experience.
+At our support system meal loved ones experience how to engage food and conversation around the dinner table in a helpful and healthy manner.
+During our group learning experiences we discuss topics like communication, love languages, Opal’s philosophy about food and movement and an array of other topics pertinent to a client’s support system being effective supporters.

-It is our hope that in providing supportive experiences with clients’ family and friends that their “real world” will be more suited to support the recovery they have experienced while at Opal.
+It is our hope that in providing supportive experiences with clients’ support system that their “real world” will be more suited to support the recovery they have experienced while at Opal.

 Understanding Opal's Approach to Food and Body